Research and analysis

 In April 2019, we produced a first-of-its-kind report on Accelerating Circular Supply Chains for Plastics: A Landscape of Transformational Technologies that Stop Plastic Waste, Keep Materials in Play and Grow Markets.
 This defined the scope and landscape of technologies that could significantly advance the transformation of post-consumer plastics into the building blocks for new materials and countless end uses.

-This report is part of a broader and ongoing commitment by Closed Loop Partners to accelerate solutions that enable circular systems for plastics.
-Building on the insights gained through our research, the next phase of work will create an Investor and Partnership Roadmap to increase investment in advanced recycling technologies and associated infrastructure.
-We will continue to invest, educate and explore in this space as the field develops.
+This report is part of Closed Loop Partners’ Advancing Circular Systems for Plastics & Packaging to accelerate solutions that enable circular systems for plastics.
+Building on the insights gained through our research, the next phase of work will create an Investor and Partnership Roadmap to further demystify the diverse technologies and their economic, environmental and human health impacts –– in addition to the incentives and policies that will support and ensure the sector finds an optimal place within the circular economy.
+We will continue to educate and explore in this space as the field develops.

 - Demand for plastics is strong and growing, yet the supply of recycled plastics available to meet demand is stuck at 6%.